-(1) Corresponds to non recurring costs related to acquisitions.
+- (1) Corresponds to non recurring costs related to acquisitions. - (2) Corresponds to financial income and expense immediately payable (i.e., excluding non-cash items). - (3) Corresponds to taxes immediately payable (i.e., excluding deferred taxes). - (4) Primarily composed of deduction of capital gains of non fleet disposal and other non cash items excluded from EBITDA, mainly related to change in provisions. - (5) Before payment of dividends, capital increases and acquisitions. - (6) Corresponds to the acquisitions of Lavendon and Hune in Q1 2017 and the disposal of Lavendon Germany in Q2 2017. - (7) Corresponds to the completion of the share buyback programme.

-- (2) Corresponds to financial income and expense immediately payable (i.e., excluding non-cash items). - (3) Corresponds to taxes immediately payable (i.e., excluding deferred taxes). - (4) Primarily composed of deduction of capital gains of non fleet disposal and other non cash items excluded from EBITDA, mainly related to change in provisions. - (5) Before payment of dividends, capital increases and acquisitions. - (6) Corresponds to the acquisitions of Lavendon and Hune in Q1 2017. - (7) Corresponds to the completion of the share buyback programme. - (8) Excluding change in derivatives instruments.
+(8) Excluding change in derivatives instruments.